+YS=1750MPa; K1e=3650MPa√mm

+Figure 11-18 – Residual bolt strength under sustained loads, MP35N STA

-1118The Stress Intensity Factor
+The Stress Intensity Factor

 Fracture Mechanics theory is still under development and a number of different approaches can be found in the literature.
 The most well-established and useful concept is the stress intensity factor, a parameter used to characterise the stress distribution around a crack tip.